nwang01/flyby-mission-planner/README.md

 - Docker + Docker Compose (one-command startup)
 - Nginx serves the built frontend and proxies API calls

-### Why this stack

-- **Spring Boot + JPA + PostgreSQL** — a mature, well-documented backend
-  ecosystem for standard CRUD-heavy applications with relational data (users, missions, waypoints, drones and their relationships).
-- **Flyway** — versioned, reproducible schema so the database is created identically on any machine, with seed data, on first startup.
-- **JWT (stateless auth)** — no server-side session state, which suits an API consumed by multiple clients (web now, mobile later).
-- **React + TypeScript + Vite** — required map libraries (deck.gl, react-map-gl,
-  mapbox-gl) are first-class in the React ecosystem; TypeScript adds compile-time safety; Vite gives fast dev feedback.
-- **Docker Compose** — the whole system (database, backend, frontend) starts with a single command and runs identically in any Linux environment.

 ## Quick Start